neogeographica/quakestarter/README_FIRST.txt

 - The Mark V "Quake engine" (Quake-playing program) by "Baker" and other contributors, from http://quakeone.com/markv/ .
 The Mark V website has additional info about the engine, more credits info, and links to other stuff you might want to download.
 Also note that there are several other Quake engines out there; see the "quake_engines.txt" file in the "readmes\other_stuff" folder if you're curious.

-- An installer to help set up the Quake game data files and soundtrack, and a few of the many custom singleplayer addons for Quake.
+- An installer to help set up the Quake game data files and soundtrack, and some of the many custom singleplayer addons for Quake.
+The installer can also help launch and play those addons once they are installed.

 You might want to keep an eye out in the future for a newer release of Mark V. You can just drop new Mark V files in here and replace the older versions.